Women in Finance Charter

 Publishing progress annually against this target on our website;

 Having a member of our board of directors or management team who is responsible and accountable for gender diversity and inclusion;

 Having an intention to ensure the pay of the board of directors and management team is linked to delivery against these internal targets on gender diversity.

 Here’s how we intend to achieve our target and promote gender diversity as we grow:

 Continue to recruit women who have the potential to reach management team;

 Continue to support career development and progression of women at mid-tier level to senior role;

 Actively recruit females into roles that traditionally do not have gender diversity, such as developers and other tech roles;

-Promote our inclusive child care / maternity policy that supports women to return to work.
+Promote our inclusive parental leave policy that supports women to return to work.

 Romi Savova, Founder and CEO of PensionBee, is our nominated member of the management team responsible and accountable for gender diversity and inclusion.
 “As a female Chief Executive, I am extremely proud to commit our organisation to promoting gender equality in the UK.
 For far too long, pension products and services have not been representative of our diverse society.
-Excluding women from financial services is a social and economic failure that every organisation should strive to change!
+Excluding women from financial services is a social and economic failure that every organisation should strive to change!”